hazelcast/hazelcast-jet/site/docs/enterprise/job-update.md

 The state has to be compatible with the updated pipeline.
 As a Jet pipeline is converted to a [DAG](../architecture/distributed-computing), the snapshot contains separate data for each vertex, identified by the transform name.
-The stateful transforms in the previous and tje updated pipeline must have the same name for the state to be restored successfully.
+The stateful transforms in the previous and the updated pipeline must have the same name for the state to be restored successfully.
 Once the job is started again from a snapshot, the following rules are applied: